devangshrivastava/CoDeciDoc/README.md

 ##Phase 1:Let's fucking goooooo!!!!!!

-## Phase 2: Understanding how Google Docs works
+##Phase 2: Understanding how Google Docs works
 [Operational Transformations as an Algorithm for Automatic Conflict Resolution](https://medium.com/coinmonks/operational-transformations-as-an-algorithm-for-automatic-conflict-resolution-3bf8920ea447)

-## Phase 3: What the hell is this??
+##Phase 3: What the hell is this??

 ## Phase 4: How will our application be different and work?

-##Phase 5: Cussing Devang for choosing this project.
+##Phase5: Cussing Devang for choosing this project.

 ## Phase 4: Let's build!